EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

       51,4306,0.0,82.0
       ...

-2. *GRID COVERAGE example*
+2. *GRID COVERAGE example 2*

-   In the below snippet, the satellite is equipped with two instruments with multiple modes.
+   In the below snippet, the satellite is equipped with two instruments.
 The second instrument, and second mode is selected for coverage calculation.
 The ``use_field_of_regard`` flag is set true to indicate that the field-of-regard should be considered for the coverage calculation.
    Note that in absence of the ``orientation`` specifications for the ``SpacecraftBus`` object, the default is assumed to be aligned to the nadir-pointing frame.
-   In case of the instrument, the default orientation is aligned to the spacecraft bus.
+   In case of the instrument, the default orientation is alignment to the spacecraft bus.

    .. code-block:: python